risetarnished/coding-practice/docs/linkedlist/MiddleNodeOfLinkedList.md

 }
 ```

-****If we'd like the second node to be returned if there are two middle nodes, we could start the fast pointer from the same node pointed to by slow.****
+**If we'd like the second node to be returned if there are two middle nodes, we could start the fast pointer from the same node pointed to by slow.**
 **For example, 1 -> 2 -> 3 -> 4, if we want node 3 to be returned.**
-**This is the requirement on the same problem on [LeetCode](https://leetcode.com/problems/middle-of-the-linked-list/description/)**
+**This is the requirement of [the same problem on LeetCode](https://leetcode.com/problems/middle-of-the-linked-list/description/)**

 ```java
 public class Solution {